AdobeDocs/commerce-merchant-services.en/help/payment-services/payouts.md

 Cur | Currency unit for the provider fee
 Fee % | Percentage of the transaction amount charged as a fee Fixed fee | Fixed provider fee amount
-Chbk fee | Chargeback fee associated with the transaction <br> <br>A dash (-) prefix indicates the chargeback fee was reversed.
+Chbk fee | Chargeback fee associated with the transaction <br> <br>A dash (-) prefix indicates that the chargeback fee was reversed.
 Cur | Currency unit for the chargeback fee
-Hold amt | Amount put on hold or released from hold <br> <br>A dash (-) prefix indicates on hold funds are being released.
+Hold amt | Amount put on hold or released from hold <br> <br>A dash (-) prefix indicates that on-hold funds are being released.
 Cur | Currency unit for the hold amount
 Recoup amt | Amount recouped from the recoup account <br> <br>Funds moving out of the recoup account show a dash (-) prefix.
 Cur | Currency unit for the recoup amount